 On the rocks

 To make the most of a visit to the Dordogne and Lot regions it’s best to have a car with you and be ready for lots of ups and downs and windy roads.
 Dramatic views from and of rocky cliffs are a familiar site in the area.
-There are two places we recommend to up close to life on the rocks, and that’s La Roque-Gageac in the Dordogne and Rocamadour in the Lot.
-The former, on the banks of the Dordogne river, is easy to get to.
+There are two places we recommend to go to experience life on the rocks up close – La Roque-Gageac in the Dordogne and Rocamadour in the Lot.
+La Roque-Gageac, on the banks of the Dordogne river, is easy to access.
 The riverside road is lined with restaurants and souvenir shops and you can explore the houses higher up which are built into the cliffside.

 Rocamadour, in the Parc Naturel Régional des Causses de Quercy, is far more dramatic.
 You can park at the top, where there are restaurants and great views, but we prefer parking at the bottom of the cliff then taking the petit-train up the windy, steep road to the medieval, cliffside village of Rocamadour (kids love a road-train!).
 Take the time to visit the religious buildings and explore the narrow lanes of the village.
 Try going early in the morning or out-of-season to avoid the throngs of tourists which crowd the main street.